So, you have planned to start your own business.

 A partnership agreement allows you to structure your relationship with your partners in a way that suits your business.

 You and your partners can establish the shares of profits each partner will take, the responsibilities of each partner, what will happen to the business if a partner leaves, and other important guidelines.
+However, before agreeing to the partnership agreement, you should always go for a contract review.

-Questions You Need to Answer to Create a Partnership Agreement:
+Questions You Need to Answer to Create a Partnership Agreement

 - The parties involved in the partnership.
-Is it a 2 or 3 way partnership?
+Is it a 2 or 3-way partnership?
 Please provide the names and their corresponding addresses (if known).

 - The name of the partnership — what is the name of the product or service you’re providing.